broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

         SPLIT(vat.vid, '-')[OFFSET(2)],
         SPLIT(vat.vid, '-')[OFFSET(3)]
    ```
 1. Once the query has successfully finished, you should cluster it on the field `vid`.
 This can be accomplished using the command below.
-Note that you will need to specify the `project`, `dataset`, and `mapping_table_name` fields before running the command :
+Note that you will need to specify the `project`, `dataset`, and `mapping_table_name` fields before running the command:
 ```
     bq update --project_id=<project> --clustering_fields=vid <dataset>.<mapping_table_name>
 ```